 Undergraduate study | English and Scottish Literature

-Based in the first UNESCO World City of Literature, we are the oldest department of English Literature in the UK and one of the longest established in the world.
-Study with us and you’ll develop a deeper understanding of how literary texts work, and of the varying and vital roles they play in our lives and societies, past and present.
+Based in the first UNESCO World City of Literature, we are the oldest department of English Literature in the UK; one of the longest established in the world.
+Study with us and develop your analytic, linguistic and creative skills by engaging with a broad range of texts and a variety of approaches to reading.

-With multiple student societies for literature and drama enthusiasts, our large community has lots to offer, including reading and writers’ groups, poetry slams, creative writing magazines, guest seminars and a thriving Peer-Assisted Learning Scheme (LitPALS).
-Our students organise their own annual literature conference, and we also have a fantastic Writer-in-Residence.
+With multiple student societies for literature and drama enthusiasts, our large community has lots to offer, including reading and writers’ groups, poetry slams, creative writing magazines, guest seminars, a thriving Peer-Assisted Learning Scheme (LitPALS), and annual writing prizes for prose and verse.
+We also have a fantastic Writer-in-Residence.

 You’ll be based at the heart of the University of Edinburgh in a world-leading festival city with an unrivalled range of libraries, collections and literary venues, from the National Library of Scotland to the Scottish Poetry Library, Writers’ Museum, and Scottish Storytelling Centre.
 We have strong links with the Edinburgh International Book Festival, which annually welcomes around 1,000 authors to our literary city.